Dark Matter from Evaporating Primordial Black Holes in the Early Universe: Primordial Black Holes and Mass Spectrum

-Since $ (M_0 / M)^3 \eta_f (M) = m_{Pl}^2 / (C M^2) \ll 1$, for any $\eta$, we may expand the exponent as \be \exp \left[ -(M_0/ M)^3 (\eta - \eta_f(M) ) \right] = \exp\left[ - (M_0/ M)^3 \eta \right] (1+ m_{Pl}^2 / (C M^2) ) \ee We need to integrate over the variable $M$.
-Thus the equations which govern the evolution are integro-differential equations and it is expected that if we perform numerical calculations, it will become too cumbersome to get any desired result.
-As an alternative, we can consider some simplified forms of the initial mass distribution of the PBH such that the integrals over the variable $M$ can be evaluated analytically.
-After this is done, we can solve the differential equations rather quickly.
-Such toy models would render understanding of the essential features of entropy production by PBH with an extended mass spectrum.
-Unfortunately, we are unable to find a toy model for a realistic log-normal mass distribution, see \cite{SMPBH}.
-However, it is seen that the spectra which allows for analytic integration is very close numerically to the log-normal distribution.
-Next, we consider a couple of illustrative examples, with the assumption that the function \be F(x)=\epsilon (M)/z(\eta_f(M)) \ee is confined between $x_{min} = (M_{min}/M_0) $ and $x_{max} = (M_{max}/M_0)$.
-Here according to (\ref{r-in-of-M}) $\epsilon(M)$ is the fraction of the energy density of PBH with mass $M$ at the moment of PBH creation.
-For simplicity we assume that $F(x)$ is a polynomial function of integer powers of $x$, though the latter is is not necessary.
+Since $ (M_0 / M)^3 \eta_f (M) = m_{Pl}^2 / (C M^2) \ll 1$, for any $\eta$, we may expand the exponent as \be \exp \left[ -(M_0/ M)^3 (\eta - \eta_f(M) ) \right] = \exp\left[ - (M_0/ M)^3 \eta \right] (1+ m_{Pl}^2 / (C M^2) ) \ee To simplify the numerical calculations involved in integrating over the variable $M$ and obtaining desired results, we can consider simplified forms of the initial mass distribution of the PBH.
+This allows us to evaluate the integrals over $M$ analytically, as demonstrated in the following section (\ref{spectrum}).
+In the next step, we assume the following form of the function: \be F(x)=\epsilon (M)/z(\eta_f(M)). \ee The function is restricted between $x_{min} = (M_{min}/M_0)$ and $x_{max} = (M_{max}/M_0)$, as stated in equation (\ref{r-in-of-M}).
+Here, $\epsilon(M)$ represents the fraction of the energy density of PBH with mass $M$ at the time of PBH formation.
+To simplify the analysis, we assume that $F(x)$ is a polynomial function of integer powers of $x$, although this assumption is not required.

-\section{Extended Mass Spectrum-I}
+\subsection{Extended Mass Spectrum-I}

-Phase transitions at the inflationary stage can lead to spikes in the spectrum of density fluctuations, strongly increasing the probability of PBH formation in some mass interval \cite{KofLin,Sakharov0} (see e.g. \cite{PBHrev} for review and references).
-To illustrate this possibility we take by hands an interesting form of the spectrum given by \be F(x)=\frac{\epsilon_0}{N}a^2b^2(1/a-1/x)^2(1/x-1/b)^{-5}. \ee where we take \be a=1, b=50, \epsilon_0=10^{-12}, N=32\times 10^{-12}. \ee The maximum value of $F(x)$ is at $x_0=0.6$, with $F_{max}=1$.
+Phase transitions at the inflationary stage can lead to spikes in the spectrum of density fluctuations, strongly increasing the probability of PBH formation in some mass interval \cite{Chaudhuri:2020wjo} and \cite{Dolgov:2020xzo} (see e.g. \cite{PBHrev} for review and references).
+To illustrate this possibility we take by hands an interesting form of the spectrum given by \be F(x)=\frac{\epsilon_0}{N}a^2b^2(1/a-1/x)^2(1/x-1/b)^{2}. \ee where we take \be a=1, b=50, \epsilon_0=10^{-12}, N=32\times 10^{-12}. \ee This function vanishes at $x =x_{min}=a$ and $x =x_{max}=b$, with vanishing derivatives at these points.
+The function reaches it's maximum value at $x_0=2ab/(a+b)$.

-\section{Extended Mass Spectrum-II}
+\subsection{Extended Mass Spectrum-II}